seymaakorkmaz/Healthy-Nutrition-Information-System/README.md

 1. Creating a Custom Diet List
 2. Making an Appointment from a Dietitian
 3. Calculations in the Field of Health
-4. Keeping Water and Sleep Meters
+4. Keeping Water and Sleep Trackers